mandeepcodetechniq/iOS-game-Tutorial/README.md

  }
 ```

-The randomised generation of the bugs looks like this:
+The randomized generation of the bugs looks like this:

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/result2-2.png">

 ### Shooting the bugs

 There are many ways we can implement shooting the bugs.
-The way I chose to click on the bug to send an a laser ball from the hero towards it.
+The way I chose to click on the bug to send a laser ball from the hero towards it.

 We need to override a predefined function called **touchesEnded** in **GameScene.swift**, see below
 ```